quintex-dev/tarun-service/README.md

-# Tarun - the world's freshest email client
+# Tarund - the world's freshest email client backend service

 This is the backend service.